Galina-Blokh/monday-system/monday_agent_system_design.md

 ---

-## 1. Executive Summary: The Shared Workspace Paradigm
+## 0. Problem & Product Positioning

+### 0.1 The Shift: Request-Response to Shared Workspaces
 Today's AI features on monday.com (such as Sidekick, Magic, or Vibe) operate on a **request-response** pattern: *a user asks the AI to summarize an update or generate a formula, and the AI returns a single result.*

 This design establishes the next frontier: **a workspace as a shared, event-driven environment where humans and specialized agents co-own work**.
 Agents actively monitor board state changes, coordinate tasks with each other, execute code sync operations via external developer tools (like GitHub and CI/CD pipelines), and proactively hand off decisions to humans at defined, high-risk approval gates.